2 travellers have this on their Bucket List

-Slovenia is much wilder than people think.
-The little-known Julian Alps are covered in glaciers, mountain lakes and waterfalls.
-It’s perfect for walking or mountain sports.
+Slovenia is wilder than people think.
+The unknown Julian Alps are full of glaciers, mountain lakes and waterfalls.
+Ideal for hiking, mountaineering, or ecotourism.
 Or for a very relaxed and mindful holiday.

-Lake Bled is world-famous.
-The mountains, the lake, the castle on the hill.
-It’s all picture-perfect.
-It looks like a postcard at any time of day.
+Lake Bled is now world famous, due to its beautiful surroundings.
+The mountains, the lake, the castle on the hill and everything here is perfect.
+It is featured on many social media platforms.
+As Lake Bled is a postcard photo at any time of the day.

-This mountain range is where the Soča river starts, which many say is the most beautiful river in Europe.
-This is because the water is full of minerals that give it a light blue or even green colour.
+This mountain range is where the Soča river starts.
+Many say it is the most beautiful river in Europe.
+This is because the water is full of minerals that gives it a light blue or even green colour.
 The water creates chasms in the rocks, which look like pieces of artwork in the landscape.
-Like those at Tolmin Gorges, and I also noticed them nearby Kobarid.
+Like those at Tolmin Gorges, and I also noticed them in the nearby Kobarid city.

 Slovenia is also a land of wine, both red and white.
-You can explore its wine area at your leisure, by car, by bike or by other means.
+You can explore its wine area at your leisure, by car, bike or other modes of transport.
 There are three large wine regions in Slovenia, in the northeast (Podravje), the southwest (Posavje) and the far west of the country (Primorska).

 Wine lovers can roam from glass to glass here.
-At one of the wine tastings, I started wondering: why is Slovenian wine relatively unknown?
+At one of the wine tastings, I started to wonder: why is Slovenian wine so relatively unknown?